Lake Doctoral Dissertation Fellowship

 • Be invited to special research-focused Lake Institute engagements

-• Have the opportunity to take advantage of the Lake Institute’s resources and expertise
+• Have the opportunity to take advantage of Lake Institute’s resources and expertise

 • Share your research through our website and citations in our seminars